 - 31 October 2022

-- please also send a copy of the form and relevant information to the Natural Environment Team (DNET) using their contact details.
+- Send a copy of the form and relevant information to the representative for the Natural Environment Team (DNET) using their contact details.

-The following awards have been made since the Fund started in April 2018:
+These are awards made since the fund started in April 2018.

 Broadmayne First School

-In July 2018, Broadmayne First School were awarded £976.38 for the provision of equipment to study wildlife in the school environment.
+Broadmayne First School was awarded £976.38 in July 2018 for the provision of equipment to study wildlife in the school environment.

-Since receiving the award, the school has organised a family gardening weekend to clear the nettles and overgrown branches and install planters and trellis in the school grounds.
+The school organised a family gardening weekend to clear the nettles and overgrown branches and install planters and trellis on the school grounds.

-In July 2018, Butterfly Conservation were awarded £875 to study whether a rare species of moth called the Dingy Mocha Moth is present in the Warmwell Heath and Silverlake area.
+Butterfly Conservation was awarded £875 in July 2018 to study whether a rare species of moth called the Dingy Mocha Moth is present in the Warmwell Heath and Silverlake area.

 Frome Valley First School, Crossways

-In October 2019, Dorset Wildlife Trust were awarded £4,800 to help develop a training placement to support heathland mitigation work.
+Dorset Wildlife Trust was awarded £4,800 in October 2019 to help develop a training placement to support heathland mitigation work.